 Do you think everyone else is better off?
 Are you angry at God for not healing?
 Do you resent others because you’re ill and they’re not?
 Are you lashing out at your nearest and dearest in order to release your anger?

-Your wonderful mind has created these patterns of thinking to protect and help you in your trauma but maybe now it’s time to let go.
+Your wonderful mind has created these patterns of thinking to protect and help you in your trauma.
+Could you write down your thoughts?
+Sometimes when we see them written down, we see how they may be hurting us.

 let us throw off everything that hinders and the sin that so easily entangles.
 And let us run with perseverance the race marked out for us.